 The following example will demonstrate the possible different motions that may be commanded by the controller in the position tracking mode.
 In this example, there is a host program that will generate the absolute position targets.
 The absolute target is determined based on the current information the host program has gathered on the object that it is tracking.
+The position tracking mode does allow for all of the axes on the controller to be in this mode, but for the sake of discussion, it is assumed that the robot is tracking only in the X dimension.

 The controller must be placed in the position tracking mode to allow on the fly absolute position changes.
 This is performed with the PT command.
-To place the X axis in this mode the host would issue PT1 to the controller.
+To place the X axis in this mode, the host would issue PT1 to the controller if both X and Y axes were desired the command would be PT 1,1.
 The next step is to begin issuing PA command to the controller.
 The BG command isn't required in this mode, the SP, AC, and DC commands determine the shape of the trapezoidal velocity profile that the controller will use.